On Error Correction for Nonvolatile Processing-In-Memory: Experimental Setup

 \section{Experimental Setup}

-The technology parameters for the target PiM substrates are compiled in Table \ref{tab:params}.
-STT and SOT/SHE based implementations utilize Interfacial Perpendicular MTJ as the main storage element with a CoFeB/MgO/CoFeB composition \cite{zabihi2018memory}.
-The ReRAM based implementation conforms to the VTEAM \cite{kvatinsky2015vteam} device model, which is valid for Pt-Hf-Ti, ferroelectric, or metalic nanowire based memristors, as described in \cite{talati2016logic}.

-We use an energy-aware cycle-accurate timing simulator which can extract energy consumption, latency and memory footprint (as a proxy for area) from the technology parameters in Table \ref{tab:params}.
-We utilize NVSim \cite{dong2012nvsim} to estimate the peripheral circuitry overhead induced by sense amplifiers, column decoders, predecoder, charge/precharge, and driving control lines.
-Specifically, we calculate control line overhead using the bitline driver overhead from NVSim.
+We use a behavioral simulator for functional validation, alongside a cycle-accurate timing simulator which can extract energy consumption and latency using the technology parameters in Table \ref{tab:params}.
+The simulator decomposes fixed point integer arithmetic into Boolean arithmetic and manages scratch space using a greedy memory allocator, which {{reclaim}s cells (whose data is no longer needed) whenever the array runs out of available scratch space.} We utilize NVSim \cite{dong2012nvsim} to estimate the peripheral circuitry overhead induced by sense amplifiers, column decoders, predecoder, charge/precharge, and driving control lines.
+To estimate the Hamming decoder and majority voter overhead in hardware, we utilize NanGate 45nm open cell library \cite{nangate45} and OpenROAD flow \cite{ajayi2019toward}.

-We experiment with EPFL circuit benchmarks \cite{amaru2015epfl}, SVMs (support vector machines), and a larger scale FFT.
-For SVM, we use the following datasets: MNIST \cite{MNIST} has 28$\times$28 binary images, and is classified using 3841 support vectors.
-Human activity recognition (HAR) \cite{HARrequest,HARweb} is a 561-feature dataset; ADULT \cite{ADULTkohavi1996scaling}, 14-feature.
-HAR and ADULT are classified using 2466 and 596 support vectors, respectively.
-We also use a variant of the in-memory FFT implementation from~\cite{cilasun2020crafft} as a representative larger-scale benchmark for sensitivity analysis.
-We manually map all benchmark applications to the underlying PiM substrates, by synthesizing a PiM gate schedule in space and time from the actual sequence of the underlying instructions.
-Unfortunately, a standard compilation/optimization framework does not exist.